umfy/sanguine-oasis/posts/1-character.md

 - hand to hand combat - the offensive and defensive capability of a character
 - distance figthing - the accuracy from range, marksmanship
-- magic casting - used to conjure spells
+- magic casting - ability to conjure spells